-- Do not know their card limits and tries reducing their spend until the transaction is successful.
+- Do not know their card limits and tries reducing their spending until the transaction is successful.

-- Makes the sale and then wants to get a cash refund shortly afterwards.
+- Makes the sale and then wants to get a cash refund shortly afterward.

-- Processes lots of transactions on the same card / splits transactions.
+- Processes lots of transactions on the same card/split transactions.

 - Foreign Cards – Card skimming and cloning is no myth!
 If the card looks suspicious or the cardholder’s surname doesn’t appear to match the person in front of you, beware and rather ask for the customer to identify themselves or pay by cash or EFT.
 If you don’t regularly trade with foreign cardholders you should look out for the suspicious behavior patterns mentioned in the previous point.

-- Card Not Present Fraud – CNP Fraud has increased the most of any types of fraud in the last few years.
-It is crucial that you minimise any form of manual transactions or online transactions that are not 3D secure or PIN based.
+- Card Not Present Fraud – CNP Fraud has increased the most of any type of fraud in the last few years.
+It is crucial that you minimise any form of manual transactions or online transactions that are not 3D secure or PIN-based.